kurai021/animebot/README.md

 ## Acknowledgments

 * This software is unofficial!
 It's against the Terms of Service to use this Software to interact with Amino APIs.
-Me (the creator of Animebot) are not responsible for any kind of damage (ban / legal actions) done by Narvii, Inc.
+I (the creator of Animebot) am not responsible for any kind of damage (ban / legal actions) done by Narvii, Inc.
+* content +18 or NSFW is strictly prohibited in Amino, by default Animebot is configured not to show hentai content, yet the Anilist API does not ensure that the adult filter is 100% reliable.
+It should also be considered that ecchi does not strictly enter as +18, so Animebot could display this content.
 * I am not responsible for any issue you have with this bot due to improper usage